-About our tilapia
+About our tilapia fingerlings

-Certain color traits, like "Hawaiian Gold" and "White Nile", are created by cross breeding different species of tilapia together to get the general color desired, and then culling the new hybrid offspring to single out the exact mutation they're after.
+Certain color traits as seen in the "Hawaiian Gold" or the White "Nile", are created by cross breeding different species of tilapia together to get the general color desired and then culling the new hybrid offspring to single out the desired mutation.
 This practice isn't limited to colors.
 The same process is used to make hybrid tilapia with other traits such as bigger filets or faster rates of growth.
-In some cases, these rare "traits" are actually mutations due in part to the advancing effects of inbreeding, but most of the time they just represent the individual diversity that normally exists in nature.
+In some cases, these rare "traits" are actually due to the advancing effects of inbreeding, but some of the time they just represent the individual diversity that normally exists in nature.
 And therein lies the problem.

 The diversity in nature is measured in the millions and culling out unwanted traits can take a very long time.
 Even after years of time invested, it might not even be possible to single out a breeding pair that will reproduce the desired results consistently.
 Impatience and a desire for financial gain has driven even the most seasoned breeders to forego proper genetic management in the hopes of speeding up the process.
 And when it comes to amateur breeders, all good intentions aside, they simply don't possess the necessary knowledge or equipment needed to identify the unseen and unwanted traits that they are bringing into dominance with their methods.